 Once you replace the battery when it reaches the maximum charge cycles, cycle count again starts from 0 and it helps in determining the health of new battery easily.

 If you notice your MacBook is draining quickly or to know when to replace the battery, the first thing you need verify is battery cycle count.
 If cycle count exceeds the maximum capacity of your MacBook or if the status of the battery is not normal, you should immediately consider replacing it before it starts harming your device.

 Periodically check the cycle count of MacBook to figure out when you need to replace it and to have an idea about how many cycles are still left.
 Always connect MacBook to the power source to prevent the battery from discharging.
-Don’t worry, connecting to power everytime is actually good for MacBooks.
+Don’t worry, connecting to power every time is actually good for MacBooks.

-Hope you now have a clear picture about what are charge cycles, how it is calculated and how to check battery cycle count of MacBook using System Information.
+Hope you now have a clear picture of what are charge cycles, how it is calculated and how to check battery cycle count of MacBook using System Information.
 If you end up liking this article, consider commenting down your views and subscribing to our newsletter.